bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

   </div>
 {% endhighlight %}

-And now the widget should render like this:
+Now the widget should render like this:

 <div class="yome-widget">
 <div id="example10" class="yome-widget-bod">